-The findings of our analysis support the IPCC AR5 Working Group 2 RFC assessment of differences in key impacts of climate change between warming of 1.5°C and 2°C above pre-industrial levels: we find that under a 1.5° scenario, the fractions of coral reef cells at risk of severe degradation are reduced significantly compared to a warming of 2°C (RFC1), that the difference between 1.5°C and 2°C marks the transition between an upper limit of present-day natural variability and a new climate regime in terms of heat extremes globally (RFC2), and that changes in water availability and local agricultural yields are already unevenly distributed between world regions at 1.5°C and even more so at 2°C (RFC3).
-Central findings across the different indicators studied are summarized in Fig. 15 and regional summaries are given in the Supplementary Material (Fig. S.7-33)
+15 The findings of our analysis support the IPCC RFC assessment of differences in key impacts of climate change between warming of 1.5 °C and 2 °C above pre-industrial levels: we find that under a 1.5 ° scenario, the fractions of coral reef cells under risk of severe degradation are reduced significantly compared to a warming of 2 °C (RFC1), that the difference between 1.5 °C and 2 °C marks the transition between an upper limit of present-day natural variability and a new climate regime in terms of heat extremes globally (RFC2), and that changes in water availability and local agricultural yields are already unevenly distributed between world regions at 1.5 °C and even more so at 2 °C warming, in particular, if effects of CO_2 -fertilization do not play out as current models project them or are counter-balanced by other factors such as nitrogen and phosphor limitations or heat stress, which are not fully included in the models investigated here.

-Water availability reduction and dry spell length (CDD) increase are found to accelerate between 1.5°C and 2°C for several sub-tropical regions, in particular in the Mediterranean, Central America and the Caribbean, South Africa and Australia.
-Local agriculture production in tropical regions is projected to be strongly affected by ongoing warming, and even more so, if effects of CO2 - fertilization do not play out as current models project them or are counter-balanced by other factors such as nitrogen and phosphor limitations or heat stress, which are not fully included in the models investigated here.
-Given the substantial divergence in projections of specifically extreme temperature events between 1.5°C and 2°C, this renders our estimates of respective crop yield differences rather conservative.
+Water availability reduction and dry spell length (CDD) increase are found to accelerate between 1.5 °C and 2 °C for several sub-tropical regions, in particular in the Mediterranean, Central America and the Caribbean, South Africa and Australia.
+Local agriculture production in tropical regions is projected to be strongly affected by ongoing